Address: Palm Beach International Raceway, 17133 Beeline Highway, Jupiter, FL 33478, USA

 The circuit is located next to the Beeline Highway, to the west of Palm Beach itself.
 From the South take I-95 (exit 79B) or Florida Turnpike (exit 109) to PGA Blvd.
 Go west to until you reach SR 710 (Beeline Highway) and turn right, heading for 8.2 miles to the circuit entrance.
 From the North, take I-95 (exit 87B) or FL Turnpike (exit 116) to Indiantown Rd (SR706) and then go west until you reach SR710 and turn left.
 After around three miles the circuit entrance is on the left.

-Find the best hotel and flight deals near to Palm Beach International Raceway:
+Find the best hotel and room deals near to Palm Beach International Raceway: